clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       sudo swupd bundle-add kvm-host virt-manager-gui

 #.
 Add your userid to the `kvm` and `libvirt` groups.

    .. code-block:: bash

       sudo usermod -G kvm -a $USER
       sudo usermod -G libvirt -a $USER

 #.
-Enable the `libvirtd` daemon and then reboot the system to complete the
+Enable the `libvirtd` daemon and reboot the system to complete the
    process.

    .. code-block:: bash